Cellular Energy

 evolved other photosynthesis pathways.

-Tropical plants such as sugar cane and corn use the C4
+Tropical plants such as sugar cane

 path

 way.
-Instead of the 3-carbon molecules o
+Instead of the 3-carbon molecules of the Calvi

 n